-This section contains a comprehensive training manual and video that covers most of what instructors need help with when using Navigate.
-In the video, you may use the "View Table of Contents" button in the menu at the bottom of the video player to skip to a topic of interest in the tutorial.
+This section contains a comprehensive training manual that covers most of what instructors need help with when using Navigate.
+In the manual, you may click on any item in the Table of Contents to jump straight to that item's specific training document.

 Course Access & Enrollment

 This section contains instructions to help you log in to Navigate.